shadowrun33/setting-up-espeakng-mbrola-windows/README.md

 6. Now you can open command line, navigate to your `\eSpeak NG\` and run `start espeak-ng.exe -v mb-en1 "Hello world!"` to test it.

 ***NOTE***: `mb-en1` here is just an example, use voice name from `\eSpeak NG\espeak-ng-data\mbrola\` with `mb-` prefix.

+*Alternatively, you can download neccessary files directly from this repository.*